giridhar7632/the-MERN-stack/07-user-api-endpoints.md

 ## Token authentication

-If the user tries to login, we should keep the user logged in for sometime until he/she wants to logout.
+If the user tries to log in, we should keep the user logged in for some time until he/she wants to log out.
 This functionality can be implemented using [JSON web tokens](https://jwt.io/).
-We can create a JSON web token using the user's id, username and `sign` method of [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) library.
+We can create a JSON web token using the user's id, username, and `sign` method of the [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) library.
 For making the token unique, it is created using a secret that belongs to you only.
 Create a new environment variable and assign your secret.

 ```js
 const jwt = require('jsonwebtoken')